borgbackup/borg/docs/deployment/pull-backup.rst

 To mount the client's root file system you will need root access to the client.
-This contradicts to the usual threat model of BorgBackup, where clients don't need to trust the backup server can encrypt their data.
+This contradicts to the usual threat model of BorgBackup, where clients don't need to trust the backup server (data is encrypted).
 In pull mode the server (when logged in as root) could cause unlimited damage to the client.
-Therefore, pull mode should be used only from servers you own or trust yourself!
+Therefore, pull mode should be used only from servers you do fully trust!

 Creating a backup
 -----------------